UofABioinformaticsHub/Biotech7005/Practicals/Bash_Practicals/1_IntroBash.md

 This directory should contain numerous files and folders.
 There is also a `-` instead of a `d` at the beginning of the initial string of flags will help indicate the difference between files and folders.
-On Ubuntu or git bash files and folders will also be displayed with different colours, but this may or may not be the case for those of you on OSX.
+On Ubuntu or git bash, files and folders should also be displayed with different colours, but this may or may not be the case for those of you on OSX.

 There are many more options that we could specify to give a slightly different output from the `ls` command.
 Two particularly helpful ones are the options `-h` and